 - Customer success manager: Responsible for establishing long-term relationships with customers by rolling out activities that nurture your relationship with them

 - Customer experience manager: Oversees customer service touchpoints and comes up with solutions on how to improve customers’ experience every time they interact with your company

-While following up with a customer after resolving a case is not always possible for all types of cases, it is ideal to do when you’re offering a high-value service and have a smaller customer pool.
+While following up with a customer after resolving a case is not always possible for all cases, it is ideal when offering a high-value service and having a smaller customer pool.
 For example, check in with a client after a week to see if they are still having problems with their product after having it repaired.

-While a simple call only takes a few minutes, it shows the client you’re genuinely concerned about resolving their issue and making sure they are satisfied.
-This is the type of action customers remember when someone in their network asks for a referral and it helps keep your clients loyal because they know they will be taken care of.
+While a simple call only takes a few minutes, it shows the client you’re genuinely concerned about resolving their issue and ensuring they are satisfied.
+Customers remember this action when someone in their network asks for a referral.
+Plus, it helps keep your clients loyal because they know they will be cared for.

 Providing an excellent customer service experience is a no-fail strategy to increase your customer retention rate.
 The best customer service practices improve the overall customer experience and help you commit to feasible timing.
 Remember, it is easier to retain a customer than to find a new one, so take care of the ones in your existing customer pool by observing these customer support best practices.